-Rising to greater heights begins by submitting your admission application to The University of Akron's Graduate School.
-Whether interested in master's, doctoral, or certificate programs our community of graduate faculty, staff, and scholarly students will help you feel connected and supported in this thriving academic environment.
-To apply, please follow the instructions below:
+Submit your application to admission for The University of Akron's Graduate School which includes master's, doctoral, and certificate programs.
+Our community of graduate faculty, staff, and scholarly students will help you feel connected and supported in this thriving academic environment.

-3. An applicant may submit multiple electronic applications to be considered for more than one area of study.
-In these instances, a separate electronic application will be required for each concentration, along with the application fee.
+- An applicant may submit multiple electronic applications to be considered for more than one area of study.
+In these instances, a separate electronic application will be required for each concentration.

-Applicants who have not been enrolled for a 12-month period must reapply to The University of Akron Graduate School.
-You will need to start a new application, complete a new online application, and pay the reapplication fee.
+- Applicants who have not been enrolled for a 12-month period must reapply to The University of Akron Graduate School.
+You will need to complete a new online application.
 You will not be able to use your first-time application as a reapplication.

-4. While students can upload unofficial transcripts, recommendation letters, a statement of purpose, resume, etc. through the online application, official transcripts and test scores must be sent electronically to email@example.com or mailed directly to:
+- Students can upload unofficial transcripts, recommendation letters, a statement of purpose, resume, etc. through the online application, but official transcripts and test scores MUST be sent electronically or mailed directly to the address below:

 The University of Akron

-If you have corrections to the information you have submitted on your graduate application (particularly your email address), please contact the Graduate School at firstname.lastname@example.org.
-Note: Updates about the status of your application will be sent by email.
+- If you have corrections to the information you have submitted on your graduate application (particularly your email address), please contact the Office of Admissions email@example.com.

-5. International student, please direct questions about immigration to our International Center at email@example.com.
+- International students, please direct questions about immigration to our International Center at firstname.lastname@example.org.